Summary

 - If you notice anything unusual about your skin, including any change in shape, colour or size of a spot, or the development of a new spot, visit your doctor immediately.

-- Overexposure to the sun can cause skin damage which may lead to skin cancer.
+- Exposure to ultraviolet (UV) radiation from the sun can cause skin damage which may lead to skin cancer.

 On this page

 Anyone can develop skin cancer.
-The main cause is over-exposure to ultraviolet (UV) radiation from the sun or artificial sources such as solariums.
+The main cause is exposure to ultraviolet (UV) radiation from the sun.

-There are other factors that can increase or decrease your risk of developing skin cancer, including:
+There are other factors that can increase your risk of developing skin cancer, including:

 - skin type